willfretwell/heatmap-calendar-react/README.md

 # heatmap-calendar-react
-A calendar with heatmap visualization.
+An interactive calendar with heatmap visualization.
 Based on GitHub's commit graph.

+The user can interact with the calendar using hover, click, click & drag, month selection and weekday selection.
+As well as navigate through the calendar with their selection using arrow keys: left, right, up, down, esc to cancel.
+Once the user has selected a date (or multiple dates) they can use the shift key to expand their selection.
+E.g. shift + right arrow key to expand right.

 [![npm version](https://badge.fury.io/js/heatmap-calendar-react.svg)](https://badge.fury.io/js/heatmap-calendar-react)